We support women and girls in war and crisis zones

 on sexualised wartime violence

 The partner organisations are developing educational and training materials and courses on the topic of sexualised wartime violence for use with youth, school pupils, students, government workers and staff at non-governmental institutions.
-The topic is dealt with from a feminist and inter-ethnic perspective.
+They deal with the topic from a feminist and inter-ethnic perspective.
 Survivors of sexualised wartime violence have been involved in the development of the modules.

 Exhibitions and youth meetings